Deadgirl: Plot

-Having figured out that this is an infectious rotting disease, J.T. and Wheeler decide it is time to make a new Deadgirl with a fresh body.
-They lie in wait outside a gas station for a female victim.
-After an unsuccessful kidnapping, Joann confronts them about Johnny and they capture her.
-Rickie heads to the basement with a machete to free Deadgirl and finds Joann and Deadgirl tied up to each other, encircled by J.T. and Wheeler.
-J.T. tries to convince Rickie to let Joann be bitten while Wheeler starts to feel her up.
-Rickie defends her by slicing Wheeler's hand off while Joann unties Deadgirl, who feasts on Wheeler and J.T.
+Noticing Deadgirl's rotting body, J.T. and Wheeler decide to make a new Deadgirl.
+They wait outside a gas station but fail to kidnap a female victim.
+When Joann confronts them about Johnny, they capture her.

+Rickie, still intending to free Deadgirl, heads to the basement with a machete.
+He finds Joann and Deadgirl tied to each other.
+J.T. tries to convince Rickie to let Deadgirl bite Joann, while Wheeler starts to feel her up.
+Rickie defends her by slicing Wheeler's hand off.
+Joann unties Deadgirl, who feeds on Wheeler and J.T.

 Rickie and Joann flee but cannot escape through the locked entrance.
 Rickie runs off to find an escape route, and when he returns, Joann is gone.
 He returns to the basement, where Deadgirl knocks him down, breaks down the door, and escapes outside.
 Rickie finds Joann and sees that J.T. has stabbed her in the back.
 J.T. urges Rickie to let him bite her so she will live undead.
 Rickie assures Joann that he loves her and will save her.
-She coughs blood into his face and rejects him again, telling him to "grow up," then asks for help.
+She coughs blood into his face and rejects him again, then slowly dies afterward.